Volunteer and Intern in Mexico

 - Local languages: Spanish

-Mexico is a beautiful country, and a great place to spend time on a volunteer program or internship.
 Mexico is a real meeting-place of cultures: a modern, industrialized and well-educated country that’s full of history.
 American, Spanish and Indian influences all come together to make it a fascinating place that mixes developed and developing worlds.
 Mexico is a stimulating mixture of wealth and poverty, and offers amazing opportunities for volunteers to learn and travel within its expansive borders.

 It’s a paradise country of mountains and volcanoes, deserts and beautiful beaches and ancient ruins and civilizations, with nearly 30 World Heritage Sites.
 It is one of the most diverse countries in the world in terms of biodiversity, with over 200,000 different species of flora and fauna.